Azure/azure-sdk-for-java/sdk/identity/azure-identity/BREAKING_CHANGES.md

     .build();
 ```

 - Add `*` to enable token acquisition from any tenant.
-This is the original behavior and is compatible with versions 1.4.0 through 1.5.5.
+This is the original behavior and is compatible previous versions supporting multi tenant authentication.
 For example:

 ```java
 DefaultAzureCredential defaultAzureCredential = new DefaultAzureCredentialBuilder()